zhangzjn/trackingImgLabel/README.md

 `save gap:`save a frame every **gap** frames because of redundancy of the video

-`detection:`saving mode, if select it will save XML format for **object detection**(label_detection folder, generate JPEGImages for images storage and Annotations for xml storage), otherwise save classification frames for **classification**(label_class folder, generate Images for images storage and a label_train.txt)
+`detection:`saving mode, if selected it will save XML format for **object detection**(label_detection folder, generate JPEGImages for images storage and Annotations for xml storage), otherwise save classification frames for **classification**(label_class folder, generate Images for images storage and a label_train.txt)

 `start saving:`start saving the result
 **object detection result**
 <p align="center">
   <img src="pic/detection_image.png", width="320">